 Poaching over the years

 The trends changed after 1950s when animal groups became active.
 Also, a drastic decline in the number of wild animals was noted by (surprise surprise!) the hunters themselves.
-Many of the animals began to become extinct in the wild as well.
-In light of this, in 1963 the International Union for Conservation of Nature and Natural Resources (IUCN) drafted what is called CITES–Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-It came into effect in 1975, and actively regulated the trade of such species.
-In the 1980s, poaching of animals and plants both, fell drastically in Asia and Africa through monetary and defense support from Europe and America.
+Many of the animals began to become extinct in the wild.
+Recognizing this, in 1963 the International Union for Conservation of Nature and Natural Resources (IUCN) drafted the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+It came into effect in 1975, and regulated the trade of the parts of endangered species.
+In the 1980s, poaching of animals and plants fell drastically in Asia and Africa through monetary and defense support from Europe and America.
 “Shoot at sight” orders were issued to local authorities if they spotted anyone lurking in natural habitats with firearms.

 Poaching: A flourishing underworld business